North Wales Hospital: Treatment

 Male and female patients were housed in separate wings and those who were able were employed in tasks within the hospital grounds.
 The males worked in the gardens and on the on-site farm, as well as being engaged in tailoring, shoemaking and joinery; the females were assigned duties in the wash-house and with sewing.
 Other labouring tasks were assigned at various times, such as painting and decorating the structure, while those patients who might abscond were in the early years made continuously to pump water so that they could be more easily monitored.
 Wynne notes that "The only 'treatments' available for many years were employment, recreational and spiritual activities and physical care", and that the hospital departmental infrastructure would not have been able to function if the patient labour had not been available.

-Aside from employment within the hospital and social activities, such as dances and concerts, which often were led by the staff but also involved visits from or to external organisations, treatment was initially limited to sedation using chloral hydrate and, from 1871, Turkish baths.
+Aside from employment within the hospital and social activities, such as dances and concerts, which often were led by the staff but also involved visits from or to external organisations, treatment was initially limited to sedation using chloral hydrate and, from 1871, Victorian Turkish baths.
 It seems from the comments of the Medical Superintendent of the time that the baths were intended to treat the body odours that he thought to be a symptom of insanity.
 The hospital spent more on alcohol than on drugs until the early 1900s.

 It was from around the same time, with the arrival of a new Assistant Medical Officer, that social events expanded to include sports such as tennis and football.
 There were also dramas and magic lantern shows, as well as picnics, concerts and dances.
 That doctor, Frank Jones, later became Medical Superintendent (1913-1940) and encouraged many other changes, including to treatment and training, which resulted in what Wynne describes as "a more liberal attitude towards mental illness".

 Patients who died were initially buried at Llanfarchell and later, from the 1880s, at Denbigh's town cemetery.